 In 2009, the state of Illinois amended the Illinois Power Agency Act with Public Act 96-0716 to deregulate the electric market and provide for the municipal aggregation of electricity.
 Through deregulation, ComEd is no longer the only company that supplies electricity, but continues to provide power generated by others through its distribution system.

 Process – How does it work?

 In order for the Village to create a municipal aggregation program, a referendum must be approved by a majority of voters.
 The Village Board approved a resolution at the Dec.
-5, 2011, Village Board meeting providing for the referendum question to appear on the next ballot on March 20, 2012.
-The referendum asks:
+5, 2011, Village Board meeting providing for the referendum question to appear on the ballot on March 20, 2012.
+The referendum asked:

 "Shall the Village of Hoffman Estates have the authority to arrange for the supply of electricity for its residential and small commercial retail customers who have not opted out of such program?"

 After referendum approval, the Village created a Plan of Operation and Governance, and held two public hearings to discuss this plan.
 Once the plan was in place, the Village solicited proposals and bids from suppliers who are licensed as alternative retail electric suppliers (ARES) in the state of Illinois.
 Bids were reviewed, and the Village determined if and who it would enter into an agreement with for energy supply.
 If favorable pricing does not exist, the Village will not enter into an agreement, and remain with ComEd.

 Impact – How will this affect me?

 All residents and small businesses will be automatically enrolled in the program unless they "opt-out."
 Before the next cycle of the aggregation program begins, all residents would receive notice to opt out of the program.